liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/03-managing-theme-resources/01-preparing-and-organizing-resources-for-the-importer.markdown

+---
+header-id: preparing-and-organizing-web-content-for-the-resources-importer
+---

-# Preparing and Organizing Web Content for the Resources Importer [](id=preparing-and-organizing-web-content-for-the-resources-importer)
+# Preparing and Organizing Web Content for the Resources Importer

 You must create the resources to import with your theme.
 You can create resources from scratch and/or bring in resources that you've already created.